-AdMarula is a specialist performance marketing network that connects between advertisers and publishers to engage and convert customers online.
+AdMarula is a specialist performance marketing network that connects advertisers and publishers to engage and convert customers online.
 Founded in 2011, it was among the first of its kind in South Africa.
 I had the pleasure of speaking to CEO Daniel Gross, to get his personal perspective on current and future trends in the digital marketing world.

 What Was Your Vision When Founding AdMarula, and How has it Evolved Since?

 Since inception, AdMarula has successfully helped consumer brands like Mr. Price, Spree, Dis-Chem and Travelstart.
-With expertise in PPC, lead generation and revenue share campaigns, AdMarula’s efforts deliver high-quality, measurable results which increase clients’ revenue and market share.
+With expertise in PPC, lead generation and revenue share campaigns, AdMarula’s efforts deliver high-quality, measurable results that increase clients’ revenue and market share.

 Our vision is to create a flourishing performance marketing industry in South Africa by being transparent, providing better technology and better customer service than our competitors.

 In terms of evolution, our fundamentals have remained the same, but the industry is constantly evolving.
 When we first started out, most brands were spending their marketing budgets on display and PPC campaigns, however now we are starting to see a clear shift towards social media and performance channels like affiliate marketing, where results can be tracked clearly and very accurately.

 What are the Most Fundamental Mistakes That People Make with Digital Marketing, and how Can They be Avoided?